US House of Representatives

 Growing economic disparity is destroying the traditional American middle class.
 Green solutions include a livable minimum wage of $15 per hour; federal rules that facilitate unionization of all workers, especially in agricultural; transaction fees on securities to limit speculative investment; international trade rules that prohibit import of the products of slave labor; free universal public education through university graduate school – an end to tuition and forgiveness of existing student debt; and universal comprehensive health care through a single payer insurance system.

-As a regular visitor to Cuba I am sensitive to several issues that do not get adequate attention by US media and citizens.
-I support normalization of relations with Cuba and an end to the cold war hangover of the US imposed trade and travel ban.
-I intend to visit Cuba in defiance of the travel ban every year until it is ended.
+As a regular visitor to Cuba I am sensitive to issues that do not get adequate attention by US media and citizens.
+I support recent normalization of relations with Cuba and an end to the cold war hangover of the US imposed trade and travel ban.
+Despite obvious progress, it is still illegal to travel to Cuba without a Commerce Department license.
+The US military still illegally occupies Guantanamo Bay against the wishes of the Cuban government and people.
+And the US still carr45ies our economic sabotage against Cuba through the Helms/Burton and Torricelli Acts.
+I intend to visit Cuba in defiance of the trade and travel ban every year until it is ended.

 CORVALLIS CITY COUNCIL

 I experienced a gradual change in the tenor of the Council since I first served in 1999.
 There is greater concern about fiscal responsibility and willingness to reduce services to maintain a healthy bottom line.
 Along with this fiscal sense there is less willingness to raise City revenue.
 I think a lot of our early momentum on sustainability was lost because of reductions in staffing in public works in the 2012 budget.
 The adoption of a growth oriented economic development policy and establishment of the Enterprise Zone in Benton County were steps in the wrong direction.
-I will continue to speak out against the outmoded concept of boosterism as economic development as I encounter it on the Council, and I will work to educate my fellow Councilors on economics.
+I will continue to speak out against the outmoded concept of boosterism as economic development.
 Economic development should focus on increasing equity and efficiency, not growth.

-My major goals are to establish a more sustainable local economy by providing adequate housing for people who work and attend school in Corvallis, reduce commuting, develop all components of a local food system, maintain high quality accessible services through the Library and Parks and Recreation, and promote a sustainable transportation system that emphasizes walking, biking and transit.
+My major goals on the Council were to establish a more sustainable local economy by providing adequate housing for people who work and attend school in Corvallis, reduce commuting, develop all components of a local food system, maintain high quality accessible services through the Library and Parks and Recreation, and promote a sustainable transportation system that emphasizes walking, biking and transit.

-I have great respect for both Art Robinson and Peter DeFazio.
-There is also a Libertarian candidate in the 4th District race, David L. Chester.
-I look forward to meeting him, but know nothing of him now.
+I have great respect for both Art Robinson and Peter DeFazio, and Libertarian candidate Gil Guthrie.
 I have no doubt that Peter DeFazio will be re-elected to the US Congress.
 He is well liked in the 4th District and he has the advantage of incumbency.
-I often say that of all the progressive Democrats in the US Congress, Peter DeFazio is the best and we are lucky to have him as our representative.
+Of all the progressive Democrats in the US Congress, Peter DeFazio is the best and we are lucky to have him as our representative.
 However, Peter DeFazio is not a Green.
 If he were, he would be more careful about voting for foreign wars.
 In 3 of 11 congressional votes on supplemental military funding for the wars in Iraq and Afghanistan, DeFazio voted with the majority for the funding.
 DeFazio co-sponsored a bill with Greg Walden to open up the O&C Forests to logging without environmental restraints.
 The proposal was so bad that even president Obama said he would veto it if passed, which it didn’t.
 A toned down version of the same proposal is now being proposed by Senator Wyden.
 Peter DeFazio is very committed to investment in the nation’s transportation infrastructure.
 This is admirable, but there is too much focus on increasing highway and automobile transportation.
 Development of rail and transit should be the focus of US transportation policy.